r3v/r3vbot/README.md

 SETUP/CONFIG
 ------------
-How to configure the bot.
+You should definitely setup AND configure the bot.

 COMMANDS
 --------
-How to use the bot.
+Yes, definitely use commands on the bot.